rivorizaldi/Football-PWA-App/README.md

 # Football-PWA-App
-A simple PWA Football Information
+A simple Football Information implemented with PWA Feature.